Kichura/MCWine/sources/jvm_arguments.md

 4. The -Xms and -Xmx parts can be modified to your own personal likings in case the Java RAM is insufficient,

-5. The JVM arguments list above are not supported by OpenJ9 and instead hotspot must be used instead.
+5. The JVM arguments list above are not supported by OpenJ9 and instead hotspot must be used.

 ## Sources Used For The Scripts: